Federal Acquisition Regulation: Parts 13 - 18: Contracting Methods and Contract Types

 Unnecessarily restrictive specifications or requirements that might unduly limit the number of bidders are prohibited.

+Part 15 (Contracting by Negotiation) outlines the processes for competitive and non-competitive federal acquisitions.
+This part implements the Truth in Negotiations Act, which mandates that contractors sign a certificate of current cost or pricing data for major acquisitions.
+This certification ensures that all data provided during negotiations was accurate, complete, and current as of the date of agreement.

 Subpart 15.6 covers unsolicited proposals, i.e. business proposals offering new and innovative ideas outside the context of innovative proposals invited and offered within a government-initiated procurement procedure.
 The regulations suggest the executive agencies make provision for acceptance of unsolicited proposals and for prior contact with individuals or organizations contemplating submission of such a proposal.

 Part 16 identifies the types of contracts available for use in government contracting and the rules governing the selection or negotiation of contract types.
 Part 17 covers special contracting methods such as multi-year contracting and reverse auctions, while Part 18 identifies when and how flexibility in contracting can be authorized in emergencies.

 Parts 19 - 26: Socioeconomic Programs

 These parts discuss small business programs, labor laws, environmental and safety considerations, privacy protections, and more.

 Parts 27 - 33: General Contracting Requirements

 Parts 27 through 33 deal with practicalities such as patents, insurance, taxes, financing, and disputes that might arise as part of contracting.
 FAR Part 27 and applicable agency FAR supplements, for example, DFARS 227, govern intellectual property (IP).
 This includes "technical data," meaning information of a technical or scientific nature.
 IP also includes computer software and software documentation.
 The FAR Supplement Defense Federal Acquisition Regulations (DFARS) defines these IP categories.